-There is no prohibition on the repatriation of capital while the corporation is still ongoing.
+There is no prohibition on the repatriation of capital while the corporation is still ongoing subject to anti money laundering laws and regulations.

 There are no restrictions on the manner, time or place of sale of goods.

 The investors can join the Bahrain Chamber of Commerce.
 The fees are BD 20.
 There are no mandatory trade practices.